 9. Gala Tango

-The dinner was exquisite.
-Perfect attention of the waiters and not a rushing feeling at all.
-I felt immediately comfortable and looked forward to the show.
+- The Dining: The dinner was exquisite.
+I was very impressed by the perfect attention of the waiters; there was no “rushing” feeling at all.
+I felt immediately comfortable and could simply relax and look forward to the show.

-Conclusion: Gala tango show is perfect for you if you are looking for a more exclusive and intimate experience.
+- The Verdict: Gala Tango is perfect for you if you are looking for a more exclusive, intimate, and glamorous experience in the heart of San Telmo.

 10.Seรฑor Tango